 The post-masters emphasis in Play Therapy is a nine-hour program that allows you to obtain graduate level specialized training in Play Therapy.
 This emphasis is designed to meet only the academic requirements that lead to becoming a Registered Play Therapist and does not provide a means for students to meet the clinical and supervision requirements for the RPT.
 Course requirements follow:

-'''

-CNL 7353 Introduction to Play TherapyCNL 8353 Advanced Techniques in Play TherapyCNL 8913 Selected Topics in Play Therapy
+CNL 7353 Introduction to Play Therapy CNL 8213 Family Play Therapy Techniques CNL 8913 Selected Topics in Play Therapy

-'''

 Admission requirements: